Key Lime Bars

 How to Store Limes

 Key limes, like other limes and other citrus fruits, can be stored at room temperature for two to three days.
 Be sure to keep the fruit out of direct sunlight and avoid overcrowding the fruit bowl.
-After two to three days, store the limes in the fridge.
+For longer storage, keep the limes in the refrigerator.

-If you can't find Key limes, use regular fresh lime juice for these bars.
+If you can't find Key limes, use regular fresh lime juice or even lemon juice for these bars.

 Directions